The Powerful Scoop of Coffee Beans

 Cafestol

 Cafestol is typically extracted from coffee beans.
-It is also called coffee oil because this diterpene is naturally present in caffeinated and decaffeinated coffee.
-For its benefits, several research studies show that cafestol can help metabolize and regulate body cholesterol.
+It is also known as coffee oil because this diterpene is naturally present in both caffeinated and decaffeinated coffee.
+Several research studies have shown that cafestol can help metabolize and regulate body cholesterol.

 Moreover, cafestol can modulate the intestine.
 Its anti-inflammatory content can also improve memory and brain functions.